cconard96/glpi-webresources-plugin/README.md

  - softwarecenter://Page=AvailableSoftware (Link to the Available Software page in the SCCM/MEM Software Center) For more information about URI schemes please refer to https://en.wikipedia.org/wiki/List_of_URI_schemes.

+If you want to try automatically getting an icon for a URL, you should make sure the `ext-dom` extension for PHP is installed and loaded.
+Otherwise, the plugin will try to fallback to 'DOMAIN/favicon.ico'.
 ## How to use
 Please refer to the [Wiki](https://github.com/cconard96/glpi-webresources-plugin/wiki/Quick-Start) for a Quick Start guide.